-Green Teams are a University of Otago initiative.
-Green Teams work alongside the University’s wider programme of sustainability, which is led by the University's Sustainability Officer Hilary Phipps.
+Green Your Scene is a University of Otago initiative.
+Green Teams work alongside the University’s wider programme of sustainability.
 Zoology’s Green Team is called the Zoology Environment and Sustainability Taskforce (ZEST) and was started in 2014.

 The aim of ZEST is to support and encourage environmentally sustainable behaviours within the Department of Zoology, and foster outreach activities by our graduate students and staff.

 REDUCE: Environmental sustainability starts by minimising resource use.
 Heating is the biggest source of energy use on campus and travel (into work, to conferences, etc) is the biggest source of energy use overall.
 Our buildings in Zoology use a range of heating sources, many of which can be manually adjusted.
 Use heaters as you would in your own home.
 If you are not going to be in your office for an extended period of time, switch off the heating.
 Use of extra or personal heaters is not recommended due to energy usage and safety concerns.
 Any problems with heating can be reported to our technical staff by emailing firstname.lastname@example.org.
 Turn lights off when you leave your office or tea-room.
 Try to avoid disposable resources if reusable alternatives are available.
 Think before you print– is it essential to have a paper copy?
 Do you really need to use those disposable gloves in the lab/field?
 Could you use a smaller, more fuel-efficient vehicle for your research?
 Can you combine trips/flights for one purpose?
 Consider using teleconferencing or Skype as an alternative to travel.
 Minimise the number of animals that you use in your research.
 Avoid use of harmful chemicals or isotopes.
 Look for alternatives.